Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-customer-set.md

             {{header.authorization}}

     + Attributes
-        + customerId (string, required) - The customerId to set as the Customer owning the Value Store.
+        + customerId (string, required) - The customerId to set as the Customer owning the Value.

     + Body